Michael O'Sullivan (politician): The O'Sullivan–Caldwell duel

 In 1819, while still a member of the Legislative Assembly, O'Sullivan fought a duel with a Montreal doctor, William Caldwell, over the proposal to build a new hospital for Montreal.
 The cause of the duel was a speech O'Sullivan gave in the Assembly.
 Both men were wounded and survived, each with a permanent disability.

 Montreal in 1819 had two hospitals, Hôtel-Dieu de Montréal and Hôpital général des frères Charron (also known as the Grey Nuns Hospital), both operated by the Catholic church, in French.
 The dispute began in January 1819, when John Molson, a prominent brewer and businessman, presented a petition to the Legislative Assembly calling for the creation of a third hospital, non-denominational, to operate in English and serve the English-speaking community of Montreal.
-The supporters of the project argued that the Hôtel-Dieu was over-croweded and could no longer serve the Montreal population, which had been steadily expanding.
+The supporters of the project argued that the Hôtel-Dieu was over-crowded and could no longer serve the Montreal population, which had been steadily expanding.
 The Montreal Gazette editorialised against the project, saying that the Hôtel-Dieu could fulfill Montreal's needs for the foreseeable future.

 O'Sullivan, a strong supporter of the Catholic church, opposed the proposal.
-In a provocative speech in the Assembly, laced with satire, he spoke fervently against the need for a new hospital, and hinted that the new hospital would conduct experiments on its patients.
+In a provocative speech in the Assembly, laced with satire, he spoke fervently against the need for a new hospital, arguing that expanding the Hôtel-Dieu was preferable to wasting funds on building a new one, and hinted that the new hospital would conduct experiments on its patients.
 He also likely feared that the new hospital would attract patients away from Hôtel-Dieu.